mmauriciocabanillas/REimage/README.md

 ## What Is Included

-- A local `main.py` runner.
+* A local `main.py` runner.
-- The original `CodeFormer/` project folder.
+* The original `CodeFormer/` project folder.
-- Installation notes for a local Python environment.
+* Installation notes for a local Python environment.
-- Empty tracked folders for user uploads and generated results.
+* Empty tracked folders for user uploads and generated results.
+* A simple workflow for running restoration locally.

 ## What Is Not Included

 REimage intentionally does not include:

-- Personal user images.
+* Personal user images.
-- Generated results.
+* Generated results.
-- Virtual environments.
+* Virtual environments.
-- ZIP, RAR, 7z, TAR, or GZ archives.
+* ZIP, RAR, 7z, TAR, or GZ archives.
-- Model weights, checkpoints, `.pth`, `.pt`, `.ckpt`, or `.safetensors` files.
+* Model weights, checkpoints, `.pth`, `.pt`, `.ckpt`, or `.safetensors` files.

 These files are ignored by Git because they are private, generated, environment-specific, or too large for a clean public repository.